pickyourtrail_logo

 10000+ itineraries curated and counting

-This palace, which is also referred to as Taman Sukasada Ujung, is fortunate to have a lovely geographic location.
+Yes, it is absolutely worth it!
+Taman Sukasada Ujung Water Palace is fortunate to have a lovely geographic location.
 This tourist destination appears to have been lifted directly from the pages of a fantasy book, with Agung Mountain to the west, Lempuyang Mountain to the northeast, the ocean to the east, and a complex with three pools filled with regal structures.
 Also to be noticed is the magnificent view of the palace and gardens from Bale Kapal.
 In addition, the royal structures in the tower's centre help us appreciate the artwork of the past.

 Explore the gardens of Taman Ujung